 This guide will take you through the pros and cons of each type of laptop.
 First, to get you started, use our quiz to help you find out what sort of a laptop user you might be.

-Whichever you choose, you'll find excellent models available - they've all been summarised in our list of the best laptops.
+Whichever you choose, you'll find excellent models available - they've all been summarised in our pick of the best laptops for 2021.

 Should I buy a Chromebook?

 - They feel fast.
 Without Windows 10 hogging system resources, Chromebooks with relatively light specifications can feel a lot faster than comparable Windows machines.
 This means paying under £200 for a Chromebook will get you a laptop that feels faster than a £200 Windows 10 laptop.